gabrielbeguren/AlceEngine/readme.md

 ## A SFML/Box2D based 2D Game Engine

-Alce is SFML/Box2D based Game Engine that provides all the tools needed to make 2D games.
+Alce is a SFML/Box2D based Game Engine that provides all the tools needed to make 2D games.

 Following the widely adopted Scene-GameObject-Component pattern, Alce ensures an easy to learn experience, particularly for those familiar with Unity.
 Also provides an extended amount of tools for C++ development.